-The ChipScopeTM Pro debugging tool inserts logic analyzer, bus analyzer, and virtual I/O cores directly into your design.
-The ChipScope Pro debugging tool allows you to set trigger conditions to capture application and integrated block port signals in hardware.
-Captured signals can then be analyzed through the ChipScope Pro logic analyzer tool.
-For detailed information for using the ChipScope Pro debugging tool, see www.xilinx.com/tools/cspro.htm.
+Vivado inserts logic analyzer and virtual I/O cores directly into your design.
+Vivado lab tools allows you to set trigger conditions to capture application and integrated block port signals in hardware.
+Captured signals can then be analyzed.
+This feature represents the functionality in the Vivado IDE that is used for logic debugging and validation of a design running in Xilinx FPGA devices in hardware.